Answers to the most asked questions. If you have more questions, call (724) 222-3604.

 What is the Whiskey Rebellion Dinner?

 The annual Whiskey Rebellion Dinner is the Bradford House Historical Association's largest fundraiser.
-Many of you can remember the dinner being held the same weekend of the Festival but this became too complicated to pull off.
-The 2025 Dinner will be held at the Hilton Garden Inn on Friday, November 14th.
+The 2026 Dinner will be held at the Hilton Garden Inn on Friday, November 6th.
 The cocktail reception starts at 6 pm.
 Dinner events start at 7 pm.

 If you are a corporate sponsor of $5,000 or greater, you will get complimentary tickets to the dinner.
-Learn more and purchase tickets.
+Visit the Bradford House website for details.